Pressidium Hosting Review: An Excellent Reputation – But Are They Worth The Money?

 In the chart, you can see that the response time (orange line) looks like it’s going up as the number of visitors (blue line) increases.
 And it does a bit — but it’s important to note that the difference between the beginning and the end is less than 100ms, so the upward trend you see is more representative of the compressed y-axis on the chart than any huge difference in performance.

 Next, let’s get into the user experience of what it’s like to host a WordPress site at Pressidium.

 Site Setup Process

-Once you create your Pressidium account, Pressidium will give you some welcome selections the first time that you log in.
+Once you create your Pressidium account, Pressidium will give you some welcome selections the first time you log in.

 First, you’ll choose your datacenter from a list of four options:

 Once you make that choice, Pressidium will work on provisioning your account.
 Then, you’ll see a prompt to create your first website.
 The installer is pretty standard — you just choose your PHP version, enter your credentials, and that’s basically it:

 Pressidium will take a couple of minutes to process your request.
 Then, you should have a brand spanking new WordPress site.
 To finish things off, all you need to do is set up and connect your site’s domain name.
 However, Pressidium give you a temporary subdomain while you’re doing that, so you can actually start using your WordPress site right away.

 The Pressidium dashboard is pretty simple and streamlined.
 In the ‘Main’ dashboard area, you’ll see a list of all of your websites, as well as some other options in the sidebar.